 Calwell Commemorates Workers in “Anonymous Monuments.”

-Stuart Calwell is a founding member of Calwell Luce diTrapano PLLC, LC.
+Stuart Calwell is a founding member of Calwell Luce diTrapano PLLC.
 Stuart has nearly 40 years of experience practicing law in the state and federal courts of West Virginia and New York, as well as the U.S. Supreme Court.
 His practice has always focused on helping hardworking West Virginians and his practice areas include asbestos litigation, environmental law, toxic torts, personal injury, medical malpractice and labor law.
 In addition to being a dedicated jurist, Stuart is an author who has published several articles and papers about personal injury and workplace accidents.

 Mr. Calwell has always been a champion for organized labor and recently wrote about the often forgotten army of workers who build our bridges, roads, buildings, railroads, airports, offices and homes, the entirety of our infrastructure.
 It is titled “Anonymous Monuments” and, as Mr. Calwell knows and describes, the hands of the skilled workers in our country are to be valued and respected.
 You can read and/or listen to Mr. Calwell recite this powerful essay by clicking on this link: